-Following our previous work~\cite{Jia:2021oyt,Zhang:2022fou,Zhang:2021kxj,Jia:2022qgl}, we simulate the isobaric collisions using the AMPT version v2.26t5 using string-melting mode with 200M minimum bias events for each case.
-The partonic cross-section of 3 $mb$ evaluated using $\sigma=9/2 \pi \alpha_{s}^{2}/\mu^{2}$, where $\alpha_s$ is the QCD coupling constant and $\mu$ is the screening mass, has been used here.
-This model could successfully reproduce the $v_2$ data at RHIC and LHC energies~\cite{Lin:2001zk,Lin:2021mdn,Wang:2022fwq,Zhang:2022fum,Wang:2024vjf}.
-The detailed five choices of the $\beta_2$, $\beta_3$, $R_0$, and $a_0$ nuclear parameters are listed in Table~\ref{tab:1}.
-It allows us to isolate the influences of the nuclear structure parameters step-by-step, e.g., Case1/Case2 indicates the $\beta_2$ effect, Case1/Case3 indicates the effects of $\beta_2$ and $\beta_3$, Case1/Case4 indicates the effects of the $\beta_2$, $\beta_3$ and $a_0$, and Case1/Case5 indicates the effects of the $\beta_2$, $\beta_3$, $a_0$ and $R_0$.
+Following our previous work~\cite{Jia:2021oyt,Zhang:2022fou,Zhang:2021kxj,Jia:2022qgl}, we perform simulations of isobar collisions using the AMPT model with version $v2.26t5$ in string-melting mode.
+For each collision configuration, we generate high computing challenging minimum-bias events with a minimum of 300 million, in order to reduce statistical uncertainties in multiparticle correlation observables.
+The partonic cross section is set to 3 $mb$ and is evaluated through $\sigma=9/2 \pi \alpha_{s}^{2}/\mu^{2}$, where $\alpha_s$ represents the QCD coupling constant, and $\mu$ denotes the screening mass.
+This particular AMPT configuration has demonstrated remarkable success in reproducing experimental measurements of multiparticle azimuthal correlation across both RHIC and the LHC energies~\cite{Lin:2001zk,Lin:2021mdn,Shen:2021pds,Zhang:2021ygs,Zhang:2022fum,Shao:2022eyd,Zhang:2025yyd}.
+The five distinct configurations of the nuclear parameters $\beta_2$, $\beta_3$, $R_0$, and $a_0$ are systematically varied in Tab.~\ref{tab:1}.
+It allows us to isolate the influences of the nuclear structure parameters step by step.
+Specifically, Case1/Case2 indicates the effect of $\beta_2$, Case1/Case3 isolates the effects of $\beta_2$ and $\beta_3$, Case1/Case4 probes the effects of $\beta_2$, $\beta_3$ and $a_0$, and Case1/Case5 examines the effects of $\beta_2$, $\beta_3$, $a_0$ and $R_0$.

-In addition, we also study the $\eta/s$ dependence of flow harmonics.
+In addition, we also study the dependence of $\eta/s$ on the flow harmonics.
 For a system of two massless quark flavors at initial temperature $T$, the $\eta/s$ can be estimated using the following pocket formula~\cite{Xu:2011fi}

 Assuming an initial temperature of $T=0.38$~GeV, this would correspond to a $\eta/s$ value of 0.232 at an early time.
-Correspondingly, the case of 1.5 $m$b gives a larger $\eta/s$ value, while the cases of 6.0 $m$b and 10.0 $m$b give smaller $\eta/s$ values~\cite{Xu:2011fi} as shown in Table~\ref{tab:2}.
-Note that the exact values of the shear viscosities are irrelevant, what is important is that these choices significantly allow checking the stability of the isobar ratios.
+The partonic cross-section dependence manifests in the transport coefficients as follows: a 1.5 $m$b cross-section corresponds to larger $\eta/s$ values, while the cases of 6.0 $m$b and 10.0 $m$b produce smaller $\eta/s$ values~\cite{Xu:2011fi}, as quantified in Tab.~\ref{tab:2}.
+We emphasize that the absolute shear viscosity values are less significant than their relative differences, which enable a robust examination of the isobar ratio systematics.

 The two- and multiparticle correlations are used in the current work.
 The framework for the cumulants is described in Ref.~\cite{PhysRevC.83.044913}.
 The formalism of the multiparticle azimuthal correlations is evaluated as follows: